jimhigson/oboe.js-dissertation/main/main.md

 having many parts which are useful in themselves, in which the successful delivery of each part is handled independently without knowing if the next will part will also arrive.
-These parts can be used earlier if they are made available to the application when soon as they arrive, while the streaming is ongoing.
+As well as allowing partially successful messages to be used, seeing the resource as a stream of small parts allows those parts to be used earlier if they are made available to the application as soon as they arrive, while the streaming is ongoing.
 Should an early disconnection occur, the content delivered up to that point will have already been handled so no special case is required to salvage it.
 In most cases the only recovery